 Less known and probably under-highlighted, but therefore not less important, are the core Scrum Values upon which the framework is based.

 Although not invented as a part of Scrum, or exclusive to Scrum, these values give direction to our work, our behavior and our actions.
 In a Scrum context the decisions we take, the steps we take, the way we play Scrum, the practices we add to Scrum, the activities we surround Scrum with should re-enforce these values, not diminish or undermine them.

-An article about doing Scrum, and improving beyond Scrum.
-It also describes Common adoption path of Scrum.
+An article about doing Scrum and improving beyond Scrum.
+It also describes the Common adoption path of Scrum.